moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 ### Who Is Responsible?

 *Ministry of Justice colleagues* should raise the appropriate Pull Requests to enable the transfer.
-*Third-party consumers* who cannot raise PRs can request help in the Slack channel: [#ask-analytical-platform](https://moj.enterprise.slack.com/archives/C4PF7QAJZ)
+*Third-party consumers* who cannot raise Pull Requests can request help in the Slack channel: [#ask-analytical-platform](https://moj.enterprise.slack.com/archives/C4PF7QAJZ)

 ### Destination Bucket Permissions